YasinEl/mzRAPP/README.md

 <!-- badges: end -->

-The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP) in the realm of liquid chromatography high resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same same data set.
-Following this assumption mzRAPP can utilize user provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provided for all (envipat predicted) isotopologues of those target molecules directly from mzML files.
-The resulting benchmark data set is used to extract different performance metrics for NPP performed on the same mzML files.
-An overview over mzRAPP capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.
+The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP) in the realm of liquid chromatography high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same data set.
+Following this assumption mzRAPP can utilize user-provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provided for all (enviPat predicted) isotopologues of those target molecules directly from mzML files.
+The resulting benchmark dataset is used to extract different performance metrics for NPP performed on the same mzML files.
+An overview of mzRAPP capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.

 ## Installation

-First install the most recent version of
+First, install the most recent version of

 1. [R](https://cran.r-project.org/)
 2. [R Studio](https://rstudio.com/products/rstudio/download/) and
 3. [Rtools](https://cran.r-project.org/bin/windows/Rtools/). <br>

-In case of R tools make sure you also follow the subsequent instructions described on the webpage. <br>
+In the case of Rtools make sure you also follow the subsequent instructions described on the webpage. <br>

-Afterwards it is time to install mzRAPP.
+Afterward, it is time to install mzRAPP.
 It is possible to do that by pasting the following code into the console of R Studio and press enter.
 Sometimes you are asked if you want to update packages before installing mzRAPP.
-In that case select the option “None” since this often leads to problems with the installation.
+In that case, select the option “None” since this often leads to problems with the installation.
 If you want to update the packages just do so before or after installing mzRAPP.